 Six visiting African street and visual artists will collaborate with leading South Australian street artists, transforming city spaces, as well as sharing, exploring and learning about one another's culture, through their art form.
 Sanaa Exhibition will be held in the Kerry Packer Civic Gallery - The Bob Hawke Prime Ministerial Centre, showcasing the work of visiting African and local South Australian artists, aligning with the galleries theme Strengthening our Democracy - Valuing our Diversity - Building our Future.

-Six artist led workshops will be delivered to youth from migrant backgrounds, with work developed throughout installed as public art in Eliza Street, for Sanaa Street Festival.
+Six artist led workshops will be delivered to school students, with work developed throughout installed as public art in Eliza Street, for Sanaa Street Festival.
 Sanaa Street Festival will showcase artists, fashion designers and creatives from South Australia's diverse multicultural communities, as well as a global food village, catered by the community themselves.

 An enticing and exciting program of events, dates and more details are included within the website.
 Check out the short video below if you missed the festival in February 2017.